PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 19:43:30
+Last updated: 2024-04-07 19:44:36
-Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith